Knowing how to start a sermon strong is crucial.

 A good start to a sermon should make your audience desperate to hear what you have to say.

-Use it to set up the problem until people until people feel the problem and are on the edge of their seats eager for the solution.
+Use it to set up the problem until people feel the problem and are on the edge of their seats eager for the solution.

 Preaching this way allows God to be the hero of every story.
 God is the answer to the question, the healer of the pain, the hope for the hopeless situation.

-Try this in your next sermon… Before you get to the answer, really set up the problem.
+So try this approach in your next sermon – before you get to the answer, really set up the problem.

 “In preaching you first have to demonstrate to the people that what you were going to do was very relevant and urgently important.”

-A great beginning to a sermon is where the preacher just dives right in, walks up to the pulpit and gets to it.
+A great sermon intro is where the preacher walks up to the pulpit and gets right to it.

-This means no waffling about a great time you had at the bake sale, no jokes.
+This means no waffling on about what a great time you had at the bake sale or cracking jokes just for the sake of it.

 Starting high is the best way to start a sermon.